aws-samples/shopfloor-connectivity/docs/targets/file.md

 ---
 ### UtcTime
-If set to true then UTC time is used to build the name of the output file, otherwise the local date and time of the system running the adapter is used.
+Controls whether UTC or local system time is used when generating the timestamp-based directory structure and filenames.
+When true, UTC time is used; when false, the local time of the system running the adapter is used.

 **Type**: Boolean